Get ready; this is the last post for The Podcaster Hour and it’s a big topic! We’re talking all about podcast hosts & promotion.

 - People who know about podcasts, but don’t know about me

-- People that don’t know about podcasts, but love the thing that I talk about
+- Those that don’t know about podcasts, but love the thing that I talk about

 - People who know about me and know about podcasts that want to share so that I can access more of the other two people